Arizona Asset Exemptions for Creditors

 The five-thousand-dollar account shield and the untouchable categories.

-Bank levies once made sense in Arizona because the account exemption was a token three hundred dollars.
+Bank levies once made sense in Arizona because the account exemption was a token amount.
 Prop 209 changed that too.
-A.R.S. section 33-1126(A)(9) now protects a total of five thousand dollars held in a single account in any one financial institution, and like the homestead and vehicle figures it adjusts annually for inflation.
-Five thousand dollars is among the highest single-account shields in the nation, and because most consumer checking and savings balances live below it, the routine bank levy that used to be a creditor’s first move now frequently comes back empty.
+A.R.S. section 33-1126(A)(9) now protects a total of $5,000 held in a single account in any one financial institution, and like the homestead and vehicle figures it adjusts annually for inflation. $5,000 is among the highest single-account shields in the nation, and because most consumer checking and savings balances live below it, the routine bank levy that used to be a creditor’s first move now frequently comes back empty.
 The exemption is per account at one institution, which is a detail worth investigating: a debtor with several accounts across several banks does not multiply the protection without limit, and balances above the protected amount remain reachable.

 Several categories are off the table entirely.
 Under A.R.S. section 33-1126(B), ERISA-qualified plans, traditional and Roth IRAs, 401(k) and 403(b) accounts, and similar tax-qualified retirement vehicles are generally exempt from process without a dollar cap, a protection reinforced for ERISA plans by federal preemption under 29 U.S.C. section 1144.
-Social Security, unemployment compensation, workers’ compensation, and child support remain protected even after they are deposited, provided the funds can be traced to their exempt source, which is why creditors levying an account must reckon with the possibility that the balance is traceable benefit money the law puts out of reach.
+Subsection (B) does carve out an alternate payee under a qualified domestic relations order, though the alternate payee’s own interest is then exempt from that payee’s creditors, so the carve-out shifts the protection rather than removing it.
+Social Security, unemployment compensation, workers’ compensation, and child support remain protected even after they are deposited, but the authority for each sits somewhere different and none of it sits in 33-1126(A).
+Social Security is federal: 42 U.S.C. section 407 puts benefits beyond execution, levy, attachment, garnishment or other legal process.
+Arizona unemployment benefits are exempt under A.R.S. section 23-783, which protects them “as long as they are not commingled with other funds of the recipient” and voids any waiver, and workers’ compensation sits in A.R.S. section 23-1068.
+Child support received is exempt under 33-1126(A)(3).
+The common thread is traceability, which is why a creditor levying an account must reckon with the possibility that the balance is benefit money the law puts out of reach.
 Add the five-thousand-dollar cash shield to those traceable protections and the realistic conclusion is that most Arizona consumer bank accounts hold little a creditor can immediately seize.
 The productive targets move elsewhere: investment and brokerage accounts that are not retirement-qualified, business receivables, and secondary real property.

 Where a Judgment Can Still Win